Left and Center: Dannette circa, 1990

 Investigators have considered the possibility that serial rapist and murderer, Joseph Patrick Washington, was possibly involved in the twins missing persons case.
 He worked at a brick yard in August which was not art from where the girls lived and he would’ve had to drive on the same road they lived on to get to and from his job.

-Washington was known to drive three vehicles but none of Tennessee were vans like the van that was following the twins earlier on the day of their disappearance.
+Washington was known to drive three vehicles but none of them were vans like the van that was following the twins earlier on the day of their disappearance.
 He would have had access to more types vehicles since he worked in transporting in the brickyard.
 He was known to attack women in the early 1990s.
-He preferred young black women who ranged from their teens to their 30s and had short hair.
+He preferred young black women who ranged from their teens to their thirties and had short hair.

-Both Dannette and Jeannette got his victim description and they disappeared when he was active in the area.
+Both Dannette and Jeannette match his victim description and they disappeared when he was active in the area.
 He was said to abduct his victims and take them to another location where he would shoot them in the stomach and rape them.
 Some of his surging victims claimed that he would hold his shirt up with his teeth so it wouldn’t get blood on it.

 Washington was also going to stand trial for the murders of Marilyn Denise Kelly and Loretta Dukes.
 Both women were murdered in 1991.
 He was also a primary suspect in the 1991 murder of another woman.
 He was never indicted in that case due to lack of evidence.
 He died in 1999 before he could stand trial.
 He is believed to have passed away from AIDS related causes.